• Skip to primary navigation

 Danika Vanderpyl

-High in protein this pineapple smoothie with quinoa is a great way to start your morning, or have an energy boost halfway through the day.
+High in protein, this turmeric pineapple smoothie with quinoa is a great way to start your morning, or have an energy boost halfway through the day.
 Simple ingredients and 5 minutes to make.

 5 from 2 votes